sandhyaparna/Python-DataScience-CookBook/Interview Checklist/SQL.md

     * SUBSTRING('SQL Tutorial', 1, 3)  Extract 3 characters from a string, starting in position 1
     * CHARINDEX('t', 'Customer') Search for "t" in string "Customer", and return position
     * PATINDEX('%schools%', 'W3Schools.com')
+    * POSITION('A' IN descript) -- First position in descript column where A appears
+    * STRPOS(descript, 'A') -- Similar to POSITION but not needed to use IN
     * LEFT('SQL Tutorial', 3) | RIGHT('SQL Tutorial', 3)
     * LTRIM(col) / RTRIM(col) / TRIM(col)
     * LOWER(col) / UPPER(col)